Will Tom Thibodeau overwork the Timberwolves?

 Ask Thibodeau, and he'll say young players can take it.
 "Young guys are going to play more," Thibodeau said last season.
 "If you have guys in their mid-30s, then you're going to play them less.
 But what you can't do is you can't skip over any steps.
 For a young player, building the right habits and understanding the league and learning the league, that's important.
 And to get the most of out of them, you have to make sure that there's no shortcut to the success.
 The work has to go into it.
 I believe in work."

-Which leads to the biggest question looming over this team: can they be overworked?
+Which leads to the biggest question looming over this team: Can it be overworked?
 This is a sensitive subject for Thibodeau, whose tenure with the Bulls ended after a long battle with the front office on minutes and injury risk.
-The year following his MVP season in 2010-11, Derrick Rose tore his ACL in his left knee late in Game 1 of the Eastern Conference first-round.
-Thibodeau drew criticism for having kept Rose in the game despite leading by 12 with just 1:30 remaining in the game (A win probability model based off of empirical NBA game data suggested that the Bulls had a 100.0 percent chance of winning the game at that clock and score.)
+The year following his MVP season in 2010-11, Rose tore his ACL in his left knee late in Game 1 of the Eastern Conference first-round.
+Thibodeau drew criticism for having kept Rose in the game despite leading by 12 with just 1:30 remaining in the game (A win-probability model based off of empirical NBA game data suggested that the Bulls had a 100.0 percent chance of winning the game at that clock and score.)

 "I don't work backwards like you guys do," Thibodeau told reporters after the game.
 "The score was going the other way."